KramericaIndustries/PasswordX/README.md

 and that they will try to break the system to our mutual benefit.
 ```

 We rely in part on the integrity of the core system, Concrete5.
 Concrete5 has been actively open sourced for more than 6 years and has fairly well vetted security mechanisms.
-We have tried to harden the core wherever we knew there might be potential risks, and have taken care to try and design a solid way of handling encryption. /linkedy Read more about our approach here /linkedy
+We have tried to harden the core wherever we knew there might be potential risks, and have taken care to try and design a solid way of handling encryption. [[Read more about our approach here|https://github.com/KramericaIndustries/PasswordX/wiki/Passwords-&-Encryption]]

 ```